AlexHarn/bfrv1_icetray/PROPOSAL/resources/docs/code_structure.rst

 Propagation Routine
 -------------------

-The propagation routine is in the Propagator class and is the Propagator\:\:propagate(particle) function.
+The propagation routine is in the Propagator class and is the ``Propagator::propagate(particle)`` function.
 The steps which PROPOSAL does during the propagation are best explained in the figure below.

 .. figure:: PROPOSAL_propagation_flow.png
    :scale: 30 %